-If we do not bring our Fab 4 (Gresham, Oregon) wafer fabrication facility to production in a timely manner, our anticipated revenues and gross margins may be adversely impacted.
+If we do not ramp our production activities at our Fab 4 (Gresham, Oregon) wafer fabrication facility in a timely manner, our anticipated revenues and gross margins may be adversely impacted.

 We acquired Fab 4, located in Gresham, Oregon, in August 2002.
 Fab 4 commenced production on October 31, 2003.
-Bringing Fab 4 into higher levels of production involves significant risks, including:
+Bringing Fab 4 to higher levels of production involves significant risks, including:

-- successful implementation of our manufacturing processes at Fab 4 - · potential shortages of materials and skilled labor - unforeseen environmental or engineering problems - unanticipated costs.
+- successful implementation of our manufacturing processes at Fab 4 - potential shortages of materials and skilled labor - unforeseen environmental or engineering problems - unanticipated costs.